Knlsharma/blog/_posts/2019-01-13-Java 9 Features.md

      In Java 7, try-with-resources has a limitation that requires _resource to declare locally within its block._

 4. **Anonymous Classes Improvement**: Java 9 introduced a new f**eature that allows us to use diamond operator with        anonymous classes**.
-Using the diamond with anonymous classes was**not allowed in Java 7.**
+Using the diamond with anonymous classes was**not allowed in Java 7**.

      In Java 9, as long as the inferred type is denotable, **we can use the diamond operator** when we create an          _anonymous_ inner class.

 5. **Java @SafeVarargs Annotation**: It is anannotation which applies on a method or constructor that takes varargs        parameters.
 It is used to ensure that the method does not perform _unsafe operations on its varargs parameters._

-     It was included in __**Java 7 and can only be applied on Final, methods Static, methods Constructors**__.
+     It was included in **Java 7 and can only be applied on Final, methods Static, methods Constructors**.

 6. **Java Collection Factory Methods**: _Factory methods are special type of static methods that are used to create        unmodifiable instances of collections_.
 It means we can **use these methods to create list**, set and map of          small number of elements.

-     It is unmodifiable, so adding new element will throw **java.lang.UnsupportedOperationException**
+     It is unmodifiable, so adding new element will throw **java.lang.UnsupportedOperationException**.

 7. **Java Process API Improvement**: Java has improved its **process API in Java 9 version** that helps to manage and      control _operating system processes_.